cathedralpkg/TorsiFlex/README.md

 ## Tests set

-Directory __tests/__ contains the z-matrix files associated to the three worked examples (see manual).
+Directory __tests/__ contains the z-matrix files associated to the four worked examples (see manual).